arielhalevy123/pharmcare-agent/ARCHITECTURE.md

   2. Call a tool
   3. Receive tool result
   4. Continue with next AI response
-- **Automatic Parameter Injection**:
-  - For `checkPrescription` tool, the agent automatically injects `userId` from the session context before execution (the AI should not provide it)
+- **Automatic Parameter Injection**: For `checkPrescription` tool, the agent automatically injects `userId` from the session context before execution (the AI should not provide it)
-  - The AI agent automatically includes `language` parameter in tool calls based on the user's message language
-- **Language Consistency**: When user writes in Hebrew, AI includes `language: 0` in all tool calls.
-When user writes in English, AI includes `language: 1` (or omits it, as 1 is default).
-This ensures medication names in responses match the response language.
 - Example flow:
   ```
   User: "Can I buy Amoxicillin?"
-(English)
-  → AI calls getMedicationByName("Amoxicillin", language: 1)
+  → AI calls getMedicationByName("Amoxicillin")
-  → AI receives: { name: "Amoxicillin", requiresPrescription: true, ... }
+  → AI receives: requiresPrescription=true
-  → AI calls checkPrescription("Amoxicillin", language: 1) [userId automatically injected by agent]
+  → AI calls checkPrescription("Amoxicillin") [userId automatically injected by agent]
-  → AI receives: { medicationName: "Amoxicillin", hasValidPrescription: true, ... }
+  → AI receives: hasValidPrescription=true
-  → AI responds: "Yes, you have a valid prescription for Amoxicillin..."
-(English with English medication name)
+  → AI responds: "Yes, you have a valid prescription..."

-  User: "אני יכול לקנות אמוקסיצילין?"
-(Hebrew)
-  → AI calls getMedicationByName("אמוקסיצילין", language: 0)
-  → AI receives: { name: "אמוקסיצילין", requiresPrescription: true, ... }
-  → AI calls checkPrescription("אמוקסיצילין", language: 0) [userId automatically injected]
-  → AI receives: { medicationName: "אמוקסיצילין", hasValidPrescription: true, ... }
-  → AI responds: "כן, יש לך מרשם תקף לאמוקסיצילין..."
-(Hebrew with Hebrew medication name)
   ```

 **Event Types Emitted**: